-University of Illinois: The County's largest single employer, this 1,406 acre main campus of the state university employs 27,315 people--7,525 academic, 5,118 non-academic and 14,672 student employees.
-Student enrollment is 41,342.
+University of Illinois: The County's largest single employer, this 1,406 acre main campus of the state university employs 17,794 faculty and staff, plus numerous student employees.
+Student enrollment is 41,135.
 The University also owns and operates a 1,742 acre airport and 3,868 acres of experimental fields.

-Parkland Community College: A two-year community college with 9,336 students and 1,310 employees, Parkland serves portions of twelve counties in East Central Illinois.
+Parkland Community College: A two-year community college with 9,407 students and 1,288 employees, Parkland serves portions of twelve counties in East Central Illinois.